vldr/LightBlog/README.md

 # Database
 LightBlogExpress uses <b>MySQL</b>, and uses scrypt hashing for passwords.

-Login to change username and pasword; default username and password is:
+Go to `/login` and logon to change username and pasword; default username and password is:
 `vlad` and `test`